liflab/beepbeep-3-book/markdown/palettes/README.md

 The standard palettes
 =====================

+A large part of BeepBeep's functionalities is dispersed across a number of *palettes*.
+These palettes are additional libraries (i.e. JAR files) that define new processors or functions for use along with BeepBeep's core elements.
+Each palette is optional, and has to be included in your project only if you need its contents.

+There exist palettes for many things: reading special file types, producing plots, accessing a network, and so on.
+In this chapter, we explore a few "standard" palette that are more frequently used than others.

 ## Tuples

 Input files are seldom made of a single value per line of text.
 A more frequent file format is called **comma-separated values** (<!--\index{CSV@CSV (file format)}CSV-->CSV<!--/i-->).
 In such a format, each line contains the value of multiple **attributes**, separated by a comma.
 The following gives an example of such a file: